Pulmonary Fibrosis Life Expectancy: Prognosis

+Upon diagnosis, pulmonary fibrosis life expectancy can vary depending on many different factors.
 Pulmonary fibrosis (PF), or scarring of the lungs, consists of over 200 types of lung ailments that are difficult to distinguish.
-All of these fall into a larger family of lung conditions, called interstitial lung disease (ILD), which involves inflammation and/or scarring of the lung tissue.
+All of them fall into a larger family of lung conditions, called interstitial lung disease (ILD), which involves inflammation and/or scarring of the lung tissue.
 The most common type of pulmonary fibrosis is idiopathic pulmonary fibrosis (IPF), which is when lung scarring occurs with no known cause—a condition that affects one in 200 U.S. adults over the age of 70.

 Causes linked to a negative prognosis